-Proof of MACI membership MACI Registration number displayed on model IAA registration sticker displayed if model > 250g Conform with Local Frequency Control Transmitter Frequency as stated Radio installation (check servo directions) Engine installation check Tank / Fuel system check Propeller /Rotors - no nicks/damage Airframe - control surfaces/hinging Pushrods / Linkages check

-Propeller - balanced?
+Proof of MACI membership MACI Registration number displayed on model IAA registration sticker displayed if model > 250g

+Radio installation (check servo directions) Engine installation check Tank / Fuel system check Propeller /Rotors - no nicks/damage Airframe - control surfaces/hinging Pushrods / Linkages check A Cert held before B Cert Exam Propeller - balanced?
 Batteries adequately charged?
 Centre of Gravity check?
 Have you read the Documentation?
-Large Model Permit if required Is this venue a primary club for you?
+Large Model Permit if required Is this a permitted venue for you?

-(2) The candidate shall be asked the appropriate number of questions from the "Code of Safe Practice".
-A pass rate of 8 from 10 in the A Cert. and 12 from 15 in the B Cert. to "Pass"

-(3) Observation of candidate during pre-flight safety check, model preparation, engine start and range check with Engine on and restrained for Aircraft and off for Nitro Helicopters

-(4) Flying the A or B Certificate flight schedule.
+- (2) The candidate shall be asked the appropriate number of questions from the "Code of Safe Practice".
+A pass rate of 8 from 10 in the A Cert. and 12 from 15 in the B Cert. to "Pass" - (3) Observation of candidate during pre-flight safety check, model preparation, engine start and range check with Engine on and restrained for Aircraft and off for Nitro Helicopters - (4) Flying the A or B Certificate flight schedule.